An in-depth look at the UK TV program performances

 The Move

-This is a repeat of the original May 4, 1971 performance.
-The original episode's performance has been wiped from the BBC archives, although this episode featuring the performance has survived and is commonly available and can be seen HERE.
+This is a repeat of the original May 4, 1972 performance.
+The original episode's performance has been wiped from the BBC archives, although this episode featuring the performance has survived and is commonly available.

 June 29, 1972